Matszwe02/PyCombinationBisect/readme.md

 ![alt text](.github/image.png)

-It only works when behavior is monotonic, in the case of this graph there can't be any "overhangs".
+It only works when behavior is monotonic (if function fails with `x`, it should also fail with `x`-`y`), in the case of this graph there can't be any "overhangs".
 In that case once rejected (unnecessary) elements cannot be re-added into testing set.
+So make sure that you do not input anything with its dependencies side-to-side, as that may result discarding both of them - that logic should be handled by supplying dependencies into the items themselves.

 See `example.py` for an example implementation.